mdasifahamed/Decentralized-Certification/README.md

     }
 ```

 It also has a helper function `CheckRequester()` which takes transatcion context interface to check is the is transaction iniater the parent organization or not which will used in the chaincode to determine transaction initiater identity.
+Another function is here `IsIssuer()` which used to check is the certificate is the permitted peer.

 **chiancode:** This folder contains `chaincode.go` which is actual `SmartContract`.
 Where all he  bussiness logic is implemented.